-1.4 The proposal is for five new houses and associated works.
+- 1.5 The proposal is for five new houses and associated works.
 The layout shows two houses fronting onto Low Street and three houses behind.
-All the properties are three bedrooms.
-The drive to Plot 1 would be accessed from Orchard Cottages.
-The remaining four plots would be accessed from Low Street.
+All the properties are three bedrooms. - 1.6 The application has been amended since submission.
+The submitted plan showed the drive to Plot 1 being accessed from Orchard Cottages and the remaining four plots being accessed from Low Street.
+A total of 11 parking spaces were proposed.
+An access being created off Orchard Cottages was controversial with residents. - 1.7 An amended plan proposes to serve all five properties from Low Street.
+There would be no vehicular access from Orchard Cottages.
+11 parking spaces have been retained as well.